isaaclhk/Projects/Python projects/CXR.md

 # Chest X-ray Classification (Pneumonia)

 ## Background
-Classification of chest X-rays using artificial intelligence is a crucial and beneficial application of machine learning in the field of medical diagnosis.
+Classification of chest X-rays (CXR) using artificial intelligence is a crucial and beneficial application of machine learning in the field of medical diagnosis.
 Pneumonia is a respiratory infection that is caused by bacteria, viruses, or fungi and is a leading cause of mortality worldwide, especially in young children (WHO, 2022).
 Early and accurate detection of pneumonia is crucial to initiate timely and effective treatment, which can save lives and prevent further complications.

-Traditionally, pneumonia is diagnosed through chest X-rays that are interpreted by trained radiologists or physicians.
+Traditionally, pneumonia is diagnosed through CXRs that are interpreted by trained radiologists or physicians.
 However, this process can be time-consuming and expensive, which can lead to delayed treatment.
 Moreover, in developing countries, where access to trained radiologists and medical equipment are limited, there is a significant shortage of healthcare professionals who can accurately diagnose pneumonia (Frija et al., 2021).

 Artificial intelligence can be used to overcome these challenges and improve the accuracy and efficiency of pneumonia diagnosis.